-It’s time to get down to brass tax and talk about tools for anger.
-What truly works?
-You must consider the following:
+It’s time to get down to brass tax and talk about practical tools for anger.
+What really works?
+The following considerations are very important:

 You may be feeling very justified in your anger.
 If so, analyze the situation.
 What is going on?
 Is there a way for you to remove yourself from this?
 Is it a situation that repeats itself (such as a co-worker or supervisor who is treating you poorly)?
 If you cannot avoid the situation, then it most likely boils down to HOW you channel and express your anger.